|Profiling an application is a technical process. This is best completed by a developer or other technical resource.|

 - Information should appear in the window.
 Congratulations!

-Clicking an item under Sequence then selecting the Overview, Request, or Response tabs in the lower panel will display information about the traffic between the application and Urban Airship.
+Clicking an item under Sequence then selecting the Overview, Request, or Response tabs in the lower panel will display information about the traffic between the application and Airship.

 If you need to find a device identifier, see How to find a Device Identifier using Charles Proxy.